Word meaning

 Emigrate: Leave one’s own country in order to settle permanently in another.

-Explanation of the above passage On seeing them working so hard, yet dressed shabbily, and eating relatively lower nutritious meal, the narrator asked Nicola “you must earn quite a bit, where do you spend your money?”.
+Explanation /Answer: On seeing them working so hard, yet dressed shabbily, and eating relatively lower nutritious meal, the narrator asked Nicola “you must earn quite a bit, where do you spend your money?”.
 This question initially made him blush, (the pink colour on his face was so prominent that it was visible through his dark sun burnt skin.) after the initial blush, Nicola had an after thought which made him sad and depressed.
 The blush on his face disappeared all of a sudden and it became pale, as he got reminded of his miseries and problems which made him work so hard.

 The narrator sarcastically asks if he is saving up to move to America.
 On being asked about his plans he got uncomfortable and was reluctant to answer.
 He did not want to share his problems with anyone and so he spoke in a low voice.